Where can I get an application for Ground Space on Regatta Day?

 How can I pay for my space?

-You can only pay via cash, money orders, electronic money transfer or cheques made payable to the Royal St. John’s Regatta Committee.
+You can only with money orders, electronic money transfer or cheques made payable to the Royal St. John’s Regatta Committee.
 Non-certified cheques will not be accepted after the Wednesday two weeks prior to Regatta Day.
 Upon payment you shall receive a receipt as well as a permit for your space which you must display on Regatta Day.

 If we have paid and then cannot set up on Regatta Day can we get a refund?